hectorcorrea/hectorcorrea.github.io/blog/2025-11-11/go-build-tool-machine-architecture.md

 marcli_universal (for architecture arm64):	Mach-O 64-bit executable arm64
 ```

 A disadvantage of this approach is that the universal executable will be twice a large as each of the individual executables.
-Depending on your sitation this might be a problem or not, but I think it removes such a burden from the end user that it is worth considering.
+Depending on your situation this might be a problem or not, but I think it removes such a burden from the end user that it is worth considering.

-Another disadvantage is that `lipo` is a tool for Mac OS, I am not sure if there are equivalents for other operating systems.
+Another thing to consider is that `lipo` is a tool for Mac OS, I am not sure if there are equivalents for other operating systems.